On the $p$-adic theory of local models: Minuscule implies representable

-\begin{remark} It follows by inspecting the proof of \Cref{thm_specialization_local_models} that in order to compute the specialization mapping, it is enough to consider Weil restrictions of split groups and their Iwahori models, see \Cref{assumption_iwahori_res_split}. \end{remark}
+\begin{remark} It follows by inspecting the proof of \Cref{thm_specialization_local_models} that in order to compute the specialization mapping, it is enough to consider Weil restrictions of split groups and their Iwahori models, see \Cref{assumption_iwahori_res_split}.
+Reduction to this type of group is an integral part of our strategy to show \Cref{thm_local_model_representable} (see the paragraph containing \eqref{closed-immersion-of-groups}). \end{remark}

 \begin{remark} He--Pappas--Rapoport \cite[Conjecture 2.12]{HPR20} conjecture that, for any fixed pair $(\calG,\mu)$, there is at most one flat projective $O_E$-scheme equipped with an $\calG_{O_E}$-action having the correct fibers, identified $\calG$-equivariantly.
 This is much stronger than \Cref{thm_specialization_local_models} above, since it makes no reference to convolution or functoriality.
 Our approach is inspired by their conjecture in applying equivariant methods to pin down the specialization map. \end{remark}